hammcin/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 4410 images
-* The size of test set is ?
+* The size of test set is 12630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The first figure is a histogram of the class labels for the training set:

 ![alt text][image1]

+The next figure is a histogram of the class labels for the validation set:

+![alt text][image2]

+The last figure is a histogram of the class labels for the test set:

+![alt text][image3]

 ### Design and Test a Model Architecture